Alberto I della Scala

-Alberto died in Verona in 1301.
-His son Bartolomeo succeeded him.
-His other sons Alboino and Francesco (Cangrande) were also lord of Verona from 1304 and 1312, respectively.
+Alberto further consolidated his position by marriage alliances with other Italian houses, treaties with Mantua and the Republic of Venice, and the repulsion of a Guelph attack on Verona in 1278–79.
+Alberto died in Verona in 1301 and was succeeded by his son Bartolomeo, who had been associated as a ruler with his father for several years.
+His other sons Alboino and Cangrande were also lords of Verona from 1304 and 1312, respectively.
 His daughter Costanza married Obizzo II d'Este, Marquis of Ferrara, as his second wife.